 While the new myWW program claims to be the most customized version yet, the plan still places relatively rigid guidelines on what and how much you should eat rather than teaching you how to navigate your own hunger and fullness cues.
 This can leave you feeling full one day and starving the next.

 ZeroPoint foods foster a "good" versus "bad" food mentality.
 The ZeroPoint foods are lean proteins, fruits, veggies, and foods that are generally higher in protein and lower in sugar.
 These picks objectively contain more nutrients than foods that aren't "free."
 But you're only given so many SmartPoints for additional eats each day.
 If you really love something that isn't on your ZeroPoint list, restricting yourself regularly could lead to binge eating.

 Diets often fail.
-Dieting is actually a strong predictor of future weight gain, according to an article published in September 2013 in Frontiers in Psychology.
+Dieting is actually a strong predictor of future weight gain, according to March 2012 study in the International Journal of Obesity.
+Researchers tracked 4,000 twins ages 16 to 25 and found that those who dieted were more likely to gain weight than their non-dieting identical twins.
 While myWW is a new and customizable plan, it is still a diet — and there simply may be more effective ways to keep the weight off and improve your health long-term.

 Dieting Doesn't Work for Everyone

 Here's what to try instead.